raspberrypilearning/your-codeclub-story-leader/en/step_2.md

 Paste the output of these tools into your creators’ text files for a more natural and conversational (but definitely louder!) club session.

 ### Process for student `.txt` files:

+--- task ---

-1. Using the local text editor software on your computers or devices (or accessible cloud alternative - google docs, teams, office365, editpad), each creator answers 2-3 of the [project](http://rpf.io/ccpodcast) prompts and types their answers into a `.txt` file.
+Using the local text editor software on your computers or devices (or accessible cloud alternative - google docs, teams, office365, editpad), each creator answers 2-3 of the [project](http://rpf.io/ccpodcast) prompts and types their answers into a `.txt` file.

+--- /task ---

+--- task ---

-2. Save each file with the creator’s first name: `ava.txt`
+Save each file with the creator’s first name: `ava.txt`.

-   * You could also combine all student stories into one `codeclub_reflections.txt` file, if it's easier for you.
+(You could also combine all student stories into one `codeclub_reflections.txt` file, if it's easier for you.)

+--- /task ---

+--- task ---

-3. Collect all the files into one folder, either online or on a USB.
+Collect all the files into one folder, either online or on a USB, ready to upload to NotebookLM.

+--- /task ---

 ---